Replacing Background in Photoshop

-You may well have additional areas that need working on as in the image above so you can either do this once your first selection is closed off to create multiple selections, or you can do them one at a time.
+You may well have additional areas that need working on as in the image above.
+You can either do this once your first selection is closed off to create multiple selections.
+Or you can do them one at a time.

-As you can see in the image above, there are areas that need cloning out such as the speakers (or what is left of them) and various other bits so work on those until you have a clean image that is ready to have the background added.
+As you can see in the image above, there are areas that need cloning out such as the speakers.
+Or what is left of them.
+Plus various other bits so work on those until you have a clean image that is ready to have the background added.

-Once that is done, we need to select only the new, white background and one easy way to do that is to use the marquee selection tool.
+Once that is done, we need to select only the new, white background.
+One easy way to do that is to use the marquee selection tool.
 Start by clicking once on the main part of the white background, this should make your first selection with running ants.

-If you were to make a second selection at this point, the first would disappear so to add to your first selection without losing it, hold down the SHIFT key whilst making additional selections.
-Double click and even zoom in whilst working where you can as this will help the selection to get into the "nooks and crannies".
+If you were to make a second selection at this point, the first would disappear.
+So, to add to your first selection without losing it, hold down the SHIFT key whilst making additional selections.
+Double click and even zoom in whilst working where you can.
+This will help the selection to get into the "nooks and crannies".

-Once you do this, the copied image should be pasted into the background you have selected and look something like this:
+Once you do this, the copied image should be pasted into the background you have selected.
+It will look something like this:

 At the moment, as it is, you will now have two layers so you can make adjustments.
 Select the "move" tool by pressing V on your keyboard (it is also normally the top tool in your palette).
 Click anywhere on the background image and whilst clicking, move it around until it fits just right.